miguemiguemigue/Neural-Style-Blender/README.md

 # Neural Style Blender

 This project implements Artistic Style Transfer using neural networks.
-It provides two implementations using different frameworks: PyTorch and TensorFlow.
+I've implemented it both in Tensorflow and PyTorch.

+A cool approach here is how custom cost functions are used—not to optimize weights, but rather to update the generated image itself during each iteration.

 ## Table of Contents